rahulkudum/VaishnavaSongsApp/README.md

 ### `npx cap sync android`

-Syncs the changes made in the React App to the Android For using this you should have Capacitor installed and also you must do "npm run build" before running this script
+Syncs the changes made in the React App to the Android App.<br />
+For using this script you should have Capacitor installed and also you must do "npm run build" before running this script